Here’s everything you want to know about Yazali Nyokum Yullo Festival of Nyishi Tribe in Arunachal Pradesh.

 Foreign nationals can obtain Protected Area Permit (PAP) for the period of 30 days from Ministry of Home Affairs, New Delhi, All Indian Missions Abroad, FRROs at Delhi, Mumbai, Kolkata, Chennai, Amritsar, Hyderabad and Bangalore, Home Commissioner, Government of Arunachal Pradesh, Itanagar, Resident Commissioner of Arunachal Pradesh at Delhi and the Secretary (Tourism) by paying USD 50.

-Citizens of Afghanistan, China, Myanmar, Pakistan and the foreign nationals of Pakistani origin need to take approval in advance from Ministry of Home Affairs to get the PAP.
+Citizens of Afghanistan, China, Myanmar, Pakistan and the foreign nationals of Pakistani origin need to take approval in advance from the Ministry of Home Affairs to get the PAP.